cbaziotis/datastories-semeval2017-task6/README.md

 ## Overview
 This repository contains the source code for the models used for _DataStories_ team's submission for [SemEval-2017 Task 6 “#HashtagWars: Learning a Sense of Humor”](http://alt.qcri.org/semeval2017/task6/).
-The model is described in the paper "SemEval-2017 Task 6: Siamese LSTM with Attention for Humorous Text Comparison"
+The model is described in the paper ["SemEval-2017 Task 6: Siamese LSTM with Attention for Humorous Text Comparison"](http://nlp.arizona.edu/SemEval-2017/pdf/SemEval065.pdf).

 Citation:
 ```